Northumberland Park, London: Transport

 There are various transportation links including White Hart Lane railway station and Northumberland Park railway station and Northumberland Park bus stand, which is served by routes W3, 476 and 341.

 It is also the location of the London Underground's Victoria line depot.

 Commerce

 There are also a number of shops located at the end nearest to Tottenham High Road.
 There is one pub currently open along Northumberland Park road, 'The Bill Nicholson', formerly known as 'The Northumberland Arms', colloquially known as "The Billy Nick" after the Tottenham Hotspur manager Bill Nicholson and is frequented by Spurs fans on match days.

+Politics

+Northumberland Park is part of the Tottenham constituency for elections to the House of Commons of the United Kingdom.

+Northumberland Park is part of the Northumberland Park ward for elections to Haringey London Borough Council.